HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 85% of all JavaScript requests have some level of network compression applied.
 Gzip makes up the majority of that, with 65% of scripts having Gzip compression applied compared to 20% for Brotli (br).
 While the percentage of Brotli (which is more effective than Gzip) is low compared to its browser support, it's trending in the right direction, increasing by 5 percentage points in the last year.

 Once again, this appears to be an area where third-party scripts are actually doing better than first-party scripts.
-If we break the compression methods out by first- and third-party, we see that 24% of third-party scripts have Brotli applied, compared to only 15% of third-party scripts.
+If we break the compression methods out by first- and third-party, we see that 24% of third-party scripts have Brotli applied, compared to only 15% of first-party scripts.

 {{ figure_markup(
   image="compression-method-3p.png",